 So we traded our blueberry buckets for our bushel baskets and began picking our peach harvest.
 I’ve been up to my eyeballs in peaches all week long.

-But thankfully you can preserve peaches in a variety of ways which means I won’t just have a ton of one thing this winter.
+Thankfully you can preserve peaches in a variety of ways which means I won’t just have a lot of one thing this winter.

 Ways to Preserve Your Peach Harvest This Year Too:

 The most common way to preserve peaches is to can them whole.
 It is rather simple, they taste delicious using this method, and a lot of people enjoy a canned peach.

 Begin the process by peeling the peaches.
 The easiest method to peeling a peach is to scald them.
 This means that you bring a pot of water to a boil.

 Next, you turn off the water but dip the peaches in the hot/warm water.
 You leave them in the water until the skins begin to split.